-- Portable design makes it easy to squeeze in workouts and stay fit at home
+- AT-HOME WORKOUT - Portable design makes it easy to squeeze in workouts and stay fit at home; Exercise guide included

 You don’t need to go Olympic size right off the bat, but check out the at-home version.
 With a barbell, you can perform cleans, deadlifts, push presses and more.
 It’s a refreshing take from dumbbells.
 You can front and back squat more efficiently with it.
 Find a model that offers the weights with it.

-- The 4-weight Deluxe Barbell Set is the perfect starter set, totaling a weight of 60 lbs. (including the bar)
+- The 4-weight Adjustable Weight Deluxe Barbell Set is the perfect set for everyone from beginners to serious exercisers doing group power or bodypump workouts.
+It has a total weight of 60 lbs. (including the bar).

-- Weights are environmentally friendly.
-Weights are a solid core of safe, clean recycled material encased in a strong HDPE shell (Includes 2 XS – 2.75lb, 2 S – 5.5lb, 2 M – 8.25lb, 2 L 11lb weights)
+- The USA made weights are environmentally friendly.
+Weights are a solid core of safe, clean recycled material encased in a strong HDPE shell (Includes 2 XS – 2.75lb, 2 S – 5.5lb, 2 M – 8.25lb, & 2 L - 11lb weights)

 9) Medicine Ball: